NathanTo-CyberOps/cyberdefenders-case-studies/KioskExpo7 Lab/README.md

 | Detect connections to known malicious or unusual external infrastructure | Kiosk systems should have a limited set of expected network destinations.
 Connections to known malicious IP addresses, rare domains, or unexpected external services could indicate C2 activity. |

 ## Recommendations
+- Harden kiosk mode so that File Explorer dialogs cannot be abused to escape the restricted environment.
+- Use application control based on file hashes, signatures, or trusted publishers rather than filename alone.
+- Remove plaintext administrator credentials from the registry.
+- Restrict outbound network connections to approved destinations only.
+- Prevent the kiosk account from accessing PowerShell, Command Prompt, and other command interpreters.
+- Protect kiosk content such as `qr-code.png` from unauthorised modification using appropriate file permissions, integrity controls, or read-only deployment mechanisms.

 ## Lessons Learned